 - Ensures that clinical documentation regarding clients is kept secure and confidential and maintained consistent with Health Department policies and procedures.

-This list may not be inclusive of the total scope of job functions to be preformed.
+This list may not be inclusive of the total scope of job functions to be performed.
 Duties and responsibilities may be added, deleted or modified at any time.

-Ability to enter and access information using a computer.
+Ability to enter and retrieve information from a computer system.